Updated: Jan 31

 Now, in my opinion, no attempts to lose weight should be made within the first three months after having a baby.
 Between your healing hoo-ha or cesarean surgery, a redistribution of hormones, establishing your milk supply, adapting to no sleep, and looking after a newborn, losing weight needs to be moved down in the priority scale for this critical and vulnerable time in your life.
 Attempting weight loss can be frustrating, so instead focus on eating nutritionally, resting, visiting with people that make you happy, spending quality time with your significant other, and most importantly, just relishing and being in the moment with your new baby.
 I know that while you’re in the throws of things, it seems like it has been forever and will never end, but in reality, it is such a small blip in time.
 It really does pass too quickly, and you can’t regain those unique and precious moments.
 Don’t rob yourself of happiness and these fleeting moments; you have the rest of your life to try and lose weight.

-Lose weight and fat at a healthy rate - no more than 0.5 to 1.5 pounds per week - and do not cut your calories below 1800-2200 per day.
+Lose weight and fat at a healthy rate - no more than 0.5 to 1.5 pounds per week - and do not cut your calories below 1800-2200 per day (again, there are exceptions to this).

 There are several reasons for why a breastfeeding woman should not attempt to lose more than 0.5 to 1.5 pounds per week.
 In fact, you should try to let the weight come off as naturally as possible before you intervene with any sort of nutrition plan.